batuhanerkol/Python_Data_Analyst_Skills/README.md

 ```
 ![Visualization of Top Skills' for Data Nerds](Images/skill_demand_all_data_roles.png)

+*Bar graph visualizing the salary for the top 3 data roles and their top 5 skills associated with each.*

 ### Insights
-- Python is a versatile skill, highly demanded across all three roles, but most prominently for Data Scientist (72%) and Data Engineers (65%).
-- SQL is the most requested skill for Data Analyst and Data Scientists, with it in over half the job postings for both roles.
-For Data Engineers, Python is the most sought-after skill, appearing in 68% of job postings.
+- SQL is the highest demanded skills for 3 roles.
+More than %50 of the job postings requires.

-- Data Engineers require more specialized technical skills(AWS, Azure, Spark) compared to Data Analysts and Data Scientists who are expected to be proficient in more general data management and analysis tools.
-(Excel, Tableau)
+- Data Engineers need more specialized technical skills like AWS, Azure, and Spark, while Data Analysts and Data Scientists are typically expected to be skilled in more general data management and analysis tools such as Excel and Tableau.

+- Python is a versatile skill, highly demanded across all three roles, but most prominently for Data Scientists (72%) and Data Engineers (65%).

 ## 2. How are in demand skills trending for Data Analyst ?
 ### Visualize Data

+o analyze skill trends for Data Analysts in 2023, I filtered job postings for data analyst positions and grouped the skills by month.
+This allowed me to identify the top 5 skills for each month, illustrating how their popularity varied throughout the year.

+You can view the detailed steps in my notebook here: [3_Skills_Trend.ipynb]().

 ```python
 sns.lineplot(data=df_plot, dashes=False, palette='tab10')